 My right honourable friend the Secretary of State for Innovation, Universities and Skills (John Denham) has made the following Written Ministerial Statement.

-On 7 February, I informed Parliament that I had identified a long-established but unjustifiable provision in the student support regulations that allowed prisoners on full-time courses in higher education to receive financial support in the form of loans and grants for maintenance.
+It has been brought to Ministers’ attention that there is a long-established but unjustifiable provision in the student support regulations that has allowed prisoners on full-time courses in higher education to receive financial support in the form of loans and grants for maintenance.

 Payments properly made under the student support regulations will have been in compliance with the law.
 However, I do not believe that it has ever been the intention of Parliament that prisoners, who are accommodated at public expense, should receive any additional form of financial support for maintenance.
 Nor do I believe that it is an appropriate use of public money.

 Last week, I suspended all student support payments to prisoners with immediate effect.
 While I am examining this further, I am laying amended Education (Student Support) Regulations today to enable me to prevent any further payments of maintenance support being made.
 These regulations will come into force on 28 February 2008.

 I have taken a number of further immediate steps to ensure that no further successful applications for maintenance support can be made by prisoners.